TheFive/osmbc/Install_Guide.md

           (OAUTH Key, generate it from your user properties in OSM) "OPENSTREETMAP_CONSUMER_SECRET" : "#####"
-           (OAUTH Secret, generate it from your user properties in OSM)
+           (OAUTH Secret, generate it from your user properties in OSM) "htmlroot":"" (Root for HTML Path to use handle multiple instances on one server, e.g. MYSERVER/htmlroot/osmbc.html)

 c) To use a config.prod.json please change the package.json.